BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/scheduling/1-connecting-times.md

 However, it is not a specific time period but an estimation of the number of steps an algorithm requires.
 It measures not a specific time but some or many potential time(s) in which the decribed process happens.
 Therefore, without mentioning time explicitly, algorithms are a logical representation of it.
-And if they are executed, their logical time gets connected to a physical time.
+And if they are executed, their *logical time* gets connected to a *physical time*.

 If we compose or play music, we reason about the physical time, i.e., the relation between time intervals.
-Your ears are very sensitive to rhythms and small deviations immidiatly strike us.
+Our ears are very sensitive to rhythms and small deviations immidiatly strike us.
 Therefore, we very carefully make sure that everything is synchronized as inteded and everyone plays in time.
 Combining the act of composing or playing music with the act of developing algorithms leads us to an interesting entanglement of two worlds.
-We do not only combine two activities but two concepts of time: the logical with the physical!
+We do not only combine two activities but two concepts of time: the *logical* with the *physical*!